Benjamin Moore Grant Beige is mid-toned beige that highly reflects timelessness and utmost beauty.

 Natural as well as artificial light always has a role to play on wall paints.
 Beige tends to look brighter in natural light.

 So, in this case, with ample light, Grant Beige is likely to feel lighter and brighter.
-Meanwhile, in the absence of light – it may appear quite dark.
+Meanwhile, in the absence of light, it may appear quite dark.

-I would highly recommend buying paint samples and examining them in dark and light and also different times of the day to see how it may finally appear.
+I would highly recommend buying paint samples and examining them in dark and light and also at different times of the day to see how it may finally appear.

 What are the Best Coordinating Colors?